CYBERHIPPIECO/NEOTISM/README.md

 ![Project Banner](/assets/template_visuals/temp-banner.png)

 <a name="intro"></a>
-# NEOTISM - Interactive Neuromancer Stopmotion Game
+# NEOTISM - Interactive 3D-Printed Neuromancer Stopmotion
-neotism
+Neotism is an interactive Neuromancer-inspired stop-motion animation.
+Every element of the game is made from 3D-printed resin made interactive.
+Game follows the story of

-Interactive Neuromancer Stop-motion
+**Notes:**

-Levels are physically made out of resin then made into interactive and programmed.
-Stop-motion game?
+Noema - meaning "thought" or "what is thought about".

-Interactive Neuromancer 3D-Printed Stop-motion
+Did you mean noetism?
+Neotism fits better with the language of the futura.

 ![GALLERY QUAD](/assets/template_visuals/temp-dual-gallery.png)